 Another example of an alignment that we often use is that the chest bones lifts up, and this prevents that stoop forward posture that is commonly seen in osteoporosis.
 So those are just two examples of alignment, of course, there are a lot of alignment-based instructions that we give when teaching people with osteoporosis that are key to getting the best, and safest, results.
 For people with osteoporosis, simply practicing yoga, without proper attention to alignment, might not be such a good idea.

-Loren Fishman and Ellen Saltonstall are currently offering an online course on Yoga for Osteoporosis at our sister site YogaUOnline in which they will go more deeply into how yoga helps people with osteoporosis, the basics of what one needs to know when practicing yoga for osteoporosis, as well as details of how to modify yoga postures to maximize the benefits for people with osteoporosis.
+Dr. Loren Fishman's and Ellen Saltonstall's online course on Yoga for Osteoporosis is available on our sister site YogaUOnline in which they go more deeply into how yoga helps people with osteoporosis, the basics of what one needs to know when practicing yoga for osteoporosis, as well as details of how to modify yoga postures to maximize the benefits for people with osteoporosis.
 For more information, see the course description here.

 For information on a free talk on new developments in osteoporosis research, see here.

 Nothing in this interview should be construed as medical advice.
 Always consult a doctor before starting any exercise regimen.